 Chief of Mission

 Shareen Tuladhar was designated as the IOM Chief of Mission in Lao PDR in June 2020.
-Ms. Tuladhar has been working with IOM in different capacities since 2015, serving as a Program Manager at IOM Maldives and as Head of the Migration Protection and Assistance Unit at IOM Azerbaijan.
+Ms. Tuladhar has been working with IOM in different capacities since 2015, serving as a Program Manager at IOM Maldives and as Head of the Migrant Protection and Assistance Unit at IOM Azerbaijan.
 Prior to taking on this posting in Lao PDR, she worked as a national expert on a mid-term evaluation for a USAID funded trafficking in persons project.
 She was also actively engaged in research on labour migration and trafficking in persons in Nepal.
 From 2010 to 2015, she was a program manager at The Asia Foundation’s Nepal Office with a diverse portfolio of managing trafficking in persons and safe migration projects funded by USAID.
 Prior to this, she worked for a research firm in Nepal focusing on public health.
 Ms. Tuladhar holds a Master’s degree in International Business with an emphasis on Economics.